kmendler/pyclarity-lims/docs/PracticalExamples.rst

 Make sure to have the up-to-date program status
 -----------------------------------------------

-Because all the entities are cached, sometime the information get out of date especially when it is changing rapidly: like the status of a running program
+Because all the entities are cached, sometime the information get out of date especially when it is changing rapidly: like the status of a running program.

 .. code::